7 Real life locations of the Girl who leapt through time

 Tetsugakudo Park – 12 min walk from Araiyakushi-Mae station

 Tetsugakudo Park was established by the philosopher and founder of Toyo University Inoue Enryo in 1906.
 He wanted to enshrine philosophical theory in physical form.
-The park features a philosophers garden with many statues of great minds, ponds, and bridges as well as beautiful foliage of spring and autumn
+The park features a philosopher garden with many statues of great minds, ponds, and bridges as well as beautiful foliage of spring and autumn

 This real life location of the girl who leapt through time features Makoto, Chiaki and Kousuke playing baseball.
 It one of the main hanging spots in the anime

-Related: 5 Real Life locations of Rascal Does Not Dream of bunny girl
+Related: 5 Real Life Locations of Rascal Does Not Dream of Bunny Girl

 A shop near Nakai Station